Islam in Hong Kong: Education

 There are also various madrasas throughout the region.

 Tourism

 In 2018, Hong Kong made a partnership with the online travel platform Have Halal, Will Travel (HHWT) to showcase the Muslim-friendly side of the region.
+The government of Hong Kong has been placing increased importance on halal certification to boost tourism, and in 2024 was awarded "Most Promising Muslim-Friendly Tourism Destination of the Year.” by the Global Muslim Travel Index.

 Pilgrimage

 Historically few numbers of Muslims performed the Hajj from Hong Kong.
-Those that did wish to perform the pilgrimage would join Hajj groups from Malaysia, the Indian subcontinent, or Mainland China.
+Those that did wish to perform the pilgrimage would join Hajj groups from Malaysia, the Indian subcontinent, or mainland China.
 Since the 1990s larger numbers of Muslims travel to Mecca directly from Hong Kong and the territory has its own small Hajj quota with Hajj visas awarded from the Saudi Embassy.
 PRC Muslims are not allowed to travel to Hong Kong for Hajj arrangements but Muslim foreign nationals living in China must make arrangements to travel either from their home country, or through Hong Kong.

 Social challenges

 Due to the limited lunch break time on Friday for working-class people in Hong Kong, Friday prayers are often held in a relatively short time.
 Muslims may also find difficulties in finding suitable place to pray at work or in school.
 Due to the absence of mosques in New Territories, Muslims living there may find it hard to go to Hong Kong's current six mosques due to their location in Kowloon or Hong Kong Island.
 Some of them rent flats and turn them into prayer rooms to serve Muslims living around the area.
 There are currently eight flats in Hong Kong being turned into prayer rooms.